aminodrago/unify/README.md

 To Update
 ---------

-- Delete all files except this one (REAADME) and .git
+- Delete all files except this one (README) and .git
 - unzip new updated release here, following the same directory levels

 Git will take care of figuring out what's thge same / moved / changed.